imohdalam/Purchase_and_Store/README.md

 ### Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes. :heart:
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Technology Used

 + FrontEnd: JavaScript, HTML, CSS
 + Backend: NodeJS
-+ Database: Mongodb
++ Database: MongoDB
 + Framework: ExpressJS

 ## Tool Used